Home Page

 Books About Spanish Royalty

-Book Categories: Juan Carlos, History, Medieval, Alfonso X, Isabella I, Joanna the Mad, Charles I, Philip II, Eulalia, Bourbons, Habsburgs, Others, Visigoths, Palaces & Art, Portugal
+Categories: Juan Carlos, History, Visigoths, Medieval, Aragon, Castile, Alfonso X, Al-Andalus, Inquisition, Isabella I, Joanna the Mad, Charles I, Philip II, 17th & 18th Centuries, Philip III, Philip IV, 19th & 20th Centuries, Bourbons, Habsburgs, Palaces & Art, Royalty & Theater, the Americas, Portugal

 Juan Carlos: Steering Spain From Dictatorship to Democracy by Paul Preston.
-A biography of Spain's current monarch, King Juan Carlos, who matured from a playful young prince into the skillful king who defended Spain's democracy.
+A 2004 biography of Spain's King Juan Carlos, who matured from a playful prince into the king who defended Spain's democracy.

 Empire: How Spain Became a World Power, 1492-1763 by Henry Kamen.
-Recreates the dazzling world of imperial Spain, from the capture of Moorish Granada to its expansion into Europe, Asia, Africa, and the Caribbean, and the opening up of the frontiers in Texas and California.
+Recreates the dazzling world of imperial Spain, including its expansion into Europe, Asia, Africa, and the Caribbean.

 Imperial Spain 1469-1716 by John H. Elliot.
 Study of the sudden rise of a barren and isolated country to be the greatest power on earth, and its equally sudden decline.